rishabgo/spring-integrationtest-poc/README.md

 Integration test in springboot for rest API's

 # Following things are covered in this project
-- Integration test MYSQL test container.
+- Integration testing using MYSQL test container.
 Any other database image can also be used.
 - Using Mockito to mock dependencies.
 - Using MockMVC to make API call.